BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/04/index.md

 Notice that there will be a gap between the blue part of the motor and the arm.

 Be careful not to over tighten.
-Once the arm is snug, you’re good to go!{:style="overflow: hidden;"}
+Once the arm is snug, you’re good to go!
+{:style="overflow: hidden;"}

 ![fig 4.13](fig-4_13.png){:class="image right"} Repeat for the other arm.
 {:style="overflow: hidden;"}